badukaire/macmahon/README.md

 ## examples

-The table above was generated with the following command, that sort with the regular way (points / goal average) and treats byes as losses (does not count them):
+The table above was generated with the following command, that sorts the regular way (points / goal average) and treats byes as losses (does not count them):
 ```bash
 python p.py -f ..\testData\test1.txt -d TABLE -s REGULAR -b IGNORE
 ```
-With the following command, the table is now sorted with points and the tiebreaker is the SOS score (option `-b REGULARSOS`):
+With the following command, the table is now sorted with points and the tiebreaker is the SOS score (option `-s REGULARSOS`):
 ```bash
 python p.py -f ..\testData\test1.txt -d TABLE -s REGULARSOS -b IGNORE
 ```